Winter storm threatens travel chaos on US east coast

 The affected area stretches from just outside Boston, inland across the northeast through parts of New England down towards Baltimore and Washington, DC.

+"This has the potential to be a real storm for the city," said Boston official Jascha Franklin-Hodge.

+"The weather really will begin tomorrow evening into Sunday and hopefully let up in time for it to be taken care of before Monday commutes and Monday starts to school," said Boston's mayor Michelle Wu.

-Ice was likely to cause power outages and fell trees, forecasters warned.
+Ice was likely to cause power outages and fell trees, forecasters warned as winter storm Ember closed in on heavily populated areas.

 "Low pressure will bring wintry precipitation to portions of the region Saturday into Saturday evening."

-Portions of northern Connecticut, and swathes of Massachusetts could face snow accumulations of between six and 12 inches as well as wind gusts of up to 40 miles per hour, the NWS warned, adding that forecasts could still change.
+Portions of northern Connecticut, and swathes of Massachusetts could face snow accumulations of between six and 12 inches as well as wind gusts of up to 40 miles per hour, the NWS warned.

-The governor of New York state, which includes the eponymous megacity, ordered an emergency response in anticipation of the large coastal weather system bearing down on the region.
+The governor of New York state ordered an emergency response in anticipation of the large coastal weather system.

 "We anticipate heavy, wet snowfall across various regions, potentially causing power outages and hazardous travel.
 I urge New Yorkers to be vigilant," said governor Kathy Hochul in a statement.